bemoje/bemoje-util/README.md

 ### isUndefined

-Determine wheter the argument is undefined
+Determine wheter a given value is undefined

 #### Parameters